wyhong3103/what-if-i-never-brick/README.md

 Delta = (Performance - Current Rating) / 4
 ```

-The fast mode is incredibly fast because it fetches all the contest data in a single API call.
+The fast mode is incredibly fast because it fetches only the necessary data, which includes your rating changes in every contest, in a single API call.

 ### Slow but more accurate